himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 game, I usually play in windowed-mode (which is usually a better experience anyway... again for field of view reasons).
-However, sometimes a game won't support windowed mode, or I want to play full screen at a lower resolution that my gpu can handle.
+However, sometimes a game won't support windowed mode, or I want to play full screen at a lower resolution so that my GPU can handle it.

 ## How
-Now that it is (hopefully) understood *why* I want to setup a "sub-monitor" inside my monitor, lets switch to *how* I did it.
+Now that it is (hopefully) understood *why* I want to setup a "sub-display" inside my monitor, lets switch to *how* I did it.